 What are the requirements for renting from a relative?

 You are only allowed to rent from a relative if:

-- Your health care provider or social worker verifies that you need special features due to a disability, and
+- Your health care provider, social worker or other knowledgeable professional verifies that you need special features due to a disability, and

 - You complete a Housing Search Form to show that you tried to find another unit and that your needs can be met only by your relative’s unit.